 It does have a 91% “Fresh” rating on Rotten Tomatoes…

-1968’s animated Yellow Submarine was accepted by United Artists to fulfill the final part of their three-picture deal, even though the Beatles’ cartoon voices were provided by other actors — the “real” group did not actually appear in the film, except for a tossed-off, one-minute cameo for the end credits.
-UA also distributed the 1970 documentary Let It Be, which was supposed to capture the rehearsing and staging of a spectacular concert made up of all-new material, but instead captured a bored band endlessly noodling through sub-par songs, bickering, and playing a few of the better songs on a roof.
+Some sources say 1968’s animated Yellow Submarine was accepted by United Artists to fulfill the final part of their three-picture deal, even though the Beatles’ cartoon voices were provided by other actors — the “real” group did not actually appear in the film, except for a tossed-off, one-minute cameo for the end credits.
+Other sources say UA used the 1970 documentary Let It Be to fulfill the contract.
+Let It Be was supposed to capture the rehearsing and staging of a spectacular concert made up of all-new material, but instead captured a bored band endlessly noodling through sub-par songs, bickering, and playing a few of the better songs on a roof.
 After its theatrical run and a limited VHS release that quickly went out of print, Let It Be has never been made available in any form for over thirty years.

 Twickenham Studios in southwest London was the Beatles cinematic home.
 Interiors for A Hard Day’s Night, Help!, and the first half of Let It Be were all filmed there, along with the promotional videos for “Hey Jude,” “Revolution,” and the aforementioned cameo for Yellow Submarine.
 (The only exception was their hour-long TV movie Magical Mystery Tour, which was thrown together too hastily to book studio space.
 Interiors were filmed in a disused aircraft hanger in Kent instead.)
 Smaller and homier than the other British studio spaces (such as the massive Pinewood and Elstree complexes, home to the Star Wars, James Bond, and Harry Potter productions), Twickenham went bankrupt in 2012 and was almost demolished/repurposed.
 It was saved at the last minute.